 Crops will grow faster and fit in with the overall pace

 Disabling this means you won’t be able to make and savor your favorite dish!

-This setting is to ensure that unofficial Raid Dinos do not starve to death like they usually do.
-However, it is hard enough taming these beasts.
+This setting ensures unofficial Raid Dinos do not starve to death like usual.
+However, it is hard enough to tame these beasts.
 Treat yourself and ensure they stick around in Ark Single Player!

-The descriptions of each setting are available and the respective settings can be tweaked if the players want to simplify or amplify their Single Player experience.
-While you are here, also check out How To Get All Pets In Terraria.
+The descriptions of each set are available, and the respective settings can be tweaked if the players want to simplify or amplify their Single-player experience.